 - Day 2: Bergen – Voss (train), Voss – Gudvangen (bus), Gudvangen – Flåm (ferry), Flåm – Myrdal (Flåmsbana Railway), Myrdal – Oslo (train)

 The tour is pricey (like everything else in Norway) but I could say it worths every cent.
 If you prefer to buy individual tickets, you can take a look at the NSB – the Norwegian State Railways, but the total price for individual tickets will be more or less the same.
 For more details about the tour or the NSB, take a look at their official website.

 There are four highlights in this tour:

 1. The Oslo-Bergen Railway

 Often cited as one of the most beautiful rail journeys in the world, the Oslo-Bergen railway is an opportunity to catch a glimpse of Norway’s best scenery.
+It is a symphony of elements, in which earth, water, air and fire (represented by the sun) are harmoniously combined.
 After passing through the forests of southern Norway, the train climbs up onto the snow-capped Hardangervidda Plateau and then continue down through the pretty woodlands around Voss and on into Bergen.
 At first, master and I did not believe their advertising, but we were wrong because the scenery is truly breathtaking.

 2. Bryggen, Bergen

 Set amid a picturesque coastal landscape of seven fjords and seven mountains, Bergen is one of Europe’s most beautiful cities.
 The beautiful Unesco World Heritage-listed waterfront of Brygge, an archaic tangled of wooden buildings, is its centrepiece.

 Inscribed on the World Heritage List, Nærøyfjord is one of Norway’s narrowest and prettiest fjords.
 It is merely 17km long, and only around 250m at its narrowest point.
-Beside the deep blue fjord, there are towering high cliffs and waterfalls plummeting from the height.
+Besides the deep blue fjord, there are towering high cliffs and waterfalls plummeting from the height.

 4. Flåm & Flåmsbana Railway